cobola/meteorbb/README.md

 #demo <http://www.meteorbb.com>

 #License

-"THE ICECREAM-WARE LICENSE" (Revision 43):
+"THE COFFE-WARE LICENSE" (Revision 43):

 As long as you retain this notice you can do whatever you want with this stuff.
-If we meet some day, and you think this stuff is worth it, you can buy me an icecream in return.
+If we meet some day, and you think this stuff is worth it, you can buy me a cup of coffe in return.